-- 4.10.1 A student may only be deferred in a module as a result of mitigating circumstances and in accordance with paragraphs 4.2.2 and 4.2.9 above. - 4.10.2 Where a student is deferred in a module, it will not count as an attempt at that module and the student will have a right to be assessed as if for the first time (where the deferral was at the first attempt) at the next available opportunity as defined below. - 4.10.3 Where the student is deferred at the Main Board the student will normally be permitted to undergo assessment during the Referral Period, which will normally comprise submission or presentation of the outstanding assessment components (see paragraph 4.8.3 above).
-The marks achieved in any assessment components previously passed will stand and will be carried forward. - 4.10.4 Where the student is deferred at the Referral Board the student will normally be required to undergo assessment at the next assessment opportunity during the following academic year, without attendance, and a new module registration is not required.
-Again, the marks achieved in any assessment components previously passed will stand and will be carried forward.
+- 4.10.1 A student may only be deferred in either an assessment component or the whole module as a result of mitigating circumstances and in accordance with paragraphs 4.2.2 and 4.2.9 above. - 4.10.2 Where a student is deferred in either an assessment component or the whole module, it will not count as an attempt at that module and the student will have a right to be assessed as if for the first time (where the deferral was at the first attempt) at the next available opportunity as defined below. - 4.10.3 Where the student is deferred in an assessment component at the Main Board the student will normally be permitted to undergo assessment during the Referral Period, which will normally comprise submission or presentation of the outstanding assessment components (see paragraph 4.8.3 above).
+The marks achieved in any assessment components previously passed will stand and will be carried forward. - 4.10.4 Where the student is deferred in an assessment component at the Referral Board the student will normally be required to undergo assessment at the next assessment opportunity during the following academic year, without attendance, and a new module registration is not required.
+Again, the marks achieved in any assessment components previously passed will stand and will be carried forward. - 4.1.0.5 Where a student is deferred in the whole module, the student will be given an opportunity to attempt all assessment tasks associated with that module on the next occasion that that module is delivered, normally during the following academic year.
+The student will be required to attend all timetabled teaching and learning events associated with that next delivery of the module.
+Reattendance in these circumstances shall not count as a further attempt at the module for the purposes of calculating the maximum permitted number of attempts.